Our Research Emphases

 Our focus on post-pollination interactions has elucidated novel heterospecific-conspecific pollen interactions as well as pollen-pistil ones that we are continuing to explore.
 We also are keenly focused on how novel interactions created by plant invasions and phenological shifts in both native and urban habitats affect both aspects of the pollination process.
 We are using phylogenetically informed meta-analysis and an internationally coordinated research efforts (California, Hawaii, the Yucatan, and urban sites in Pittsburgh; and Leipzig Germany, see collaborators) to gain universally relevant knowledge of pattern and process that will inform conservation strategies of wild flora in the face of modern threats.
 Along these lines, the Ashman lab maintains a worldwide perspective on the causes and consequences of pollen limitation of plant reproduction; see collaborators), and is deeply engaged understanding the global drivers of pollen limitation.

 Polyploidy (possessing two or more copies of every chromosome as a result of whole genome duplication) and hybridization (mating between two species) are thought to be a main drivers of biological adaptation, range expansion and speciation.
 Yet exactly how they contribute to biodiversity, and which genomic mechanisms, functional traits or biotic associations underlie success, remain unanswered questions.
 The Ashman lab is exploring how polyploidy contributes to ecological and evolutionary success in several species.
 In the genus of wild strawberry (Fragaria) we aim to resolve uncertainty concerning the manner in which genome doubling contributes to functional diversity and ecological amplitude of polyploid species (see collaborations).
 We use phylogenetic, population genomic and transcriptomic approaches to evaluate genetic diversity, chromosome structure or gene expression in a polyploid genome or whether multiple genetic and genomic pathways could lead to successful responses to environmental change.
 We are also interested in how polyploidy affects species interactions including those that facilitate plant success across resource gradients and in competitive conditions.
-For instance we are exploring how genome doubling enhances plant-rhizobia symbioses.
+For instance we have explored how genome doubling enhances plant-rhizobia symbioses, and we are exploring how it affect the plant microbiome in general in duckweeds and strawberries.
+We are interested in how individual effects translate into population and community responses as well as feed into eco-evo dynamics.
 We are keenly interested in the effects of polyploidization on pollinator and pollen-pollen interactions, as well as how polyploids transform ecological communities across scales.

 We also are interested in whether hybridization generates phenotypic novelty, cyto-nuclear mismatches and opportunities for new mutualistic partners.
 In particular, how the plant microbiome contributes to abiotic stress tolerance and how it may mediate other species interactions.